elisa-pellegrino/blogdown.source/content/home/about.md

 [interests]
   interests = [
     "Biology",
-    "Understanding of different types of organism"
+    "Understanding of different types of organism",
     "Travelling around the world"
   ]